GoogleCloudPlatform/terraform-genai-knowledge-base/README.md

    the Console UI, or the Cloud Storage client libraries.
 1. Uploading a document file triggers a Cloud Function that processes the document.
    - Uses Document AI OCR to extract all text from the document file.
+   - Indexes the document text in Vector Search.
    - Uses Vertex AI LLM API to extract question and answer pairs from the document text.
    - Stores the extracted question and answer pairs in a Firestore collection.
    - Generates a fine tuning dataset from the Firestore collection.